nskins/goby/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
+Contributors of all skill levels are welcome.
+We do our best to identify issues that are suitable for open-source newcomers and veterans alike.
+Please see the [Issues](https://github.com/nskins/goby/issues) tab or tackle a completely unknown problem or feature!
+Also, please feel free to reach out to the owner ([nskins@umich.edu](mailto:nskins@umich.edu)) for any questions, comments, etc.

 Please follow these guidelines to ease the process of merging your contribution.

 ## Code Style